Streams

 This is particularly useful with the so called “deep links” that link to mobile in-app content.

-• A path to a local file or directory, e.g. page.php or /landers/landing.html.
-The word “local” here means that the file or directory the path points to is supposed to reside on the same server where you put our PHP file (more on PHP files will be described in the Intergration chapter), i.e. on the same domain that will be used for your cloaked link.
-Paths in turn may be absolute or relative.
+• A path to a local file or directory, e.g. page.php or /landers/page.html.
+The word “local” here means that the file or directory the path points to is supposed to reside on the same server where you put our PHP file (more on PHP files will be described in the Intergration chapter), i.e. on the same domain that will be used for your final link.

 Action